divitngoc/spring-boot-simple-rest-api/README.md

 # Spring-boot-simple-rest-api
 This is a simple Spring boot rest api application.
-Response will return a JSON that will contain candidates data which can be filtered by using a parameter(skill) in the url.
+Response will return a JSON that will contain candidates data which can be filtered by using a parameter (skill) via URL.

 ## What you'll need
 Java 11